Java Clean Architecture Masterclass

 The SDK is organized into modules to separate concerns and allow adopters to bring in only what they need:

-For example, a minimal adopter may depend only on mcp (core + Jackson), while a Spring-based application can use mcp-spring for deeper framework integration.
+For example, a minimal adopter may depend only on mcp (core + Jackson), while a Spring-based application can use the Spring AI mcp-spring-webflux or mcp-spring-webmvc artifacts for deeper framework integration.

 Future Directions